conneroisu/sfhw-proj2/TESTING.md

 ## Project Structure

 ### Introduction
-Components of the project are organized into directories:
+Components of the processors are organized into directories:

 - `LowLevel/`: The low level components of the project. (e.g. `LowLevel/*.vhd)
 - `MidLevel/`:  The mid level components of the project. (e.g. `MidLevel/*.vhd)